-How to Use Page Attributes to Set Parent Page and Template
+How to Use Page Attributes to Set Parent Page

-The second box on the right side of the “Edit Page” page, titled “Page Attributes” and shown in figure 1, allows you to select a parent page and page template.
+On the right side of the “Edit Page” page, titled “Page Attributes” and shown in figure 1, allows you to select a parent page and page template.
 The parent page is a page you would like this page to be nested under.
 This will appear in the URL, and also can be helpful in organizing all of your pages for you as an editor on the “All Pages” page.

 For example, in the URL for the page you are currently reading: